TuoooLiu666/tuoooliu666.github.io/_projects/4_project.md

 This repository commits to Data Science projects.

+- <a href="https://tuoliu.shinyapps.io/COVID-Vaccine-Efficacy-US/">COVID-19 Vaccine Efficacy in the US</a>:
+  - A Shiny application to explore the efficacy of COVID vaccine in the United States of America with respect to mortality, 2020-2024

 - <a href="https://tuoliu.shinyapps.io/covid-progression-in-the-us/">COVID-19 Progression in the US</a>:
   - A Shiny application to explore the progression of COVID in the United States of America at county level, 2019-2023